Let's Talk About Love / Falling into You / A New Day Has Come

-Let's Talk About Love / Falling into You / A New Day Has Come is a 3 CD box set by Canadian singer Celine Dion, released on 29 October 2007.
+Let's Talk About Love / Falling into You / A New Day Has Come is a three-CD box set by Canadian singer Celine Dion, released on 29 October 2007.
 It was re-released as The Collection on 29 September 2009 and Original Album Classics on 26 July 2010.

 Content

-It contains three best-selling Dion albums: Let's Talk About Love, Falling into You and A New Day Has Come, in an exclusive deluxe package.
+The box set contains three best-selling Dion albums: Let's Talk About Love, Falling into You and A New Day Has Come, in an exclusive deluxe package.
 It is presented in a digipak picture sleeve complete with a 16-page picture booklet.
 The box set includes track list from the US versions of Let's Talk About Love, Falling into You and A New Day Has Come.

 Commercial performance

 At first, Let's Talk About Love / Falling into You / A New Day Has Come entered the charts in Canada and Belgium in November 2007.
-It reached number 97 on the Canadian Albums Chart and number twenty on the Belgian Ultratop Wallonia Mid Price Albums.
+It reached number 97 on the Canadian Albums Chart and number 20 on the Belgian Ultratop Wallonia Mid Price Albums.
 In May 2008, Let's Talk About Love / Falling into You / A New Day Has Come debuted on the charts in the United Kingdom and Sweden.
 It peaked at number 106 on the UK Albums Chart and number 95 on the Scottish Albums Chart.
-In Sweden, the album reached number three and was certified Gold for selling 20,000 copies.
-It also became 41-st best-selling album in Sweden in 2008.
+In Sweden, the album reached number 3 and was certified gold for selling 20,000 copies.
+It also became the 41-st best-selling album in Sweden in 2008.
 Thanks to the success in Sweden, Let's Talk About Love / Falling into You / A New Day Has Come also entered the European Top 100 Albums and peaked at number 74 there.
-In April 2010, it also charted on the Norwegian Mid Price Albums Chart, reaching number five.
+In April 2010, it also charted on the Norwegian Mid Price Albums Chart, reaching number 5.